roytanaka/billion-seconds/README.md

 # Billion Seconds App
 Calculates how many seconds old you are from your birthday.
+Shows your billion second day and 2 billion second day.
 ## Project setup
 ```
 npm install